wofsauge/IsaacDocs/docs/Sprite.md

 ### Was·Event·Triggered () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### boolean WasEventTriggered ( string EventName ) {: .copyable aria-label='Functions' }
+Returns true if the specified event in the animation was triggered at some point, and remains true until the animation stops playing.

 ___
 ## Variables